SebiderSushi/sdcard-w_inject/README.md

 This module is aimed at enabling "legacy SD Card write access".
 It does so by injecting the `-w` parameter whenever the binary `/system/bin/sdcard` is executed.
 This binary is used in AOSP to mount the SD Card or your "internal shared storage" in a way that emulates an sdcard-style filesystem.
 That is, a filesystem without file ownership and other troubles, so that applications can all happily read and write.
 In its original AOSP implementation this binary has a `-w` switch that enables write access on the emulated directory.
 This option is usually ommitted if android mounts SD Cards.

-Googles reasoning behind this is unknown to me.
+**Warning:** Using the `-w` switch on `/system/bin/sdcard` causes the SD Card to become entirely unavailable to secondary device users, as it is intended for use with the internal shared storage, which of course is private and thus segregated between all device users.
+Usually all users were at least able to give their apps legacy SD Card read access.
+Using this method **only the "Device owner" will be able to access the SD Card at all.** There is nothing that can be done about this when using this naive and hacky approach.

 ## When can i use this
 **TL;DR: The easiest way to find out is to try.**